Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 My Response:

 This is the most deceptive part of Shamoun's article.
 He is a deceiver who doesn't give the Qur'an the same courtesy he gives to the Bible.
 He says that our explanation does not fit in with the 'plain reading' of the text.
-Over here, when Shamoun says 'plain reading' he actually means 'literal strict reading in isolation of its context'.
-He doesn't mean to say -clear obvious meaning in light of what we know about Islam as a whole'.
+Over here, when Shamoun says 'plain reading,' he means 'literal, strict reading in isolation of its context.'
+He doesn't mean to say -clear, obvious meaning in light of what we know about Islam as a whole.

-I have also presented an example from the Bible regarding this same issue, which clearly exposes Shamoun's double standards.
+I have also presented an example from the Bible regarding this issue, which exposes Shamoun's double standards.

 Sam Shamoun said: